-Based upon the ruling, the reclassification of shares of RGA common stock as shares of RGA class A common stock and the amendment of the RGA articles of incorporation will constitute a "recapitalization" for U.S. federal income tax purposes.
+Based upon the ruling, the reclassification of shares of RGA common stock into shares of RGA class A common stock and the amendment of the RGA articles of incorporation will constitute a "recapitalization" for U.S. federal income tax purposes.
 Consequently, an RGA holder will not recognize gain or loss upon the recapitalization.
 An RGA holder's adjusted tax basis in each share of RGA class A common stock reclassified in the recapitalization.
-An RGA holder's holding period for each share of RGA class A common stock reclassified in the recapitalization will include such holder's holding period for the share of RGA class A common stock reclassified in the recapitalization.
+An RGA holder's holding period for the each share of RGA class A common stock received in the recapitalization will equal such holder's adjusted tax basis in the share of RGA holder's holding period for the each share of RGA class A common stock received in the recapitalization will include such holder's holding period for the share of RGA class A common stock reclassified in the recapitalization.

-The recapitalization proposal requires (1) approval by a majority of the outstanding shares of RGA common stock, including shares held by MetLife and its subsidiaries, and (2) approval by the holders of a majority of the shares of RGA common stock present in person or by proxy at the special meeting and entitled to vote on such proposal, other than the shares held by MetLife and its subsidiaries.
-However, the recapitalization proposal will not be implemented if the governance proposals and the Section 382 shareholder rights plan proposal are not approved.
+The recapitalization proposal requires (a) approval by a majority of the outstanding shares of RGA's common stock, including shares held by MetLife and its subsidiaries, and (b) approval by the holders of a majority of the shares of RGA common stock present in person or by proxy at the special meeting and entitled to vote on such proposal, other than the shares held by MetLife and its subsidiaries.

-The RGA special committee, and the RGA board of directors upon the unanimous recommendation of the RGA special committee, have approved the recapitalization proposal and have determined that the recapitalization proposal is advisable and favorable to and, therefore, fair to and in the best interests of RGA and RGA's shareholders other than MetLife and its other subsidiaries.
+The RGA special committee, and the RGA board of directions upon the unanimous recommendation of the RGA special committee, have approved the recapitalization proposal and have determined that the recapitalization proposal is advisable and favorable to and, therefore, fair to and in the best interests of the RGA and RGA shareholders other than MetLife and its subsidiaries.
 The RGA special committee and the RGA board of directors recommend that RGA shareholders vote "FOR" the approval of the recapitalization proposal.